 The funny thing is, although pursuing this career makes a lot of sense now, I never seriously considered it before adulthood.
 I’ve studied in Computer Science and worked as a software developer before I even started thinking about acting.
 So I definitely have a strong analytical and problem solving side to me as well, which I feel I can still satisfy in other ways through daily life.
 It’s not easy to leave a “secure and well paying job” in order to pursue the arts…but, although this is said a lot, money really isn’t everything.
 My life has been really different since leaving my previous career and I’m very thankful for all the diverse experiences I’ve had…and continue to have!

 I’m not going to hide it, what got me interested in acting were action films.
-My dreams to make it as an action movie star are still alive and well, however I’ve become exceedingly attracted to the art of film.
+My dreams to make it in the action movie scene are still alive and well, however I’ve become exceedingly attracted to the art of film.
 You can tell a story, inspire and entertain by combining so many elements.
 You have art in the writing, the visuals, the music, the performance and so much more.
 Many would never call some films art, because of their apparent lack of depth, potential source of big profits, etc. However, we can’t deny that the film medium is an amazing way to share so much, with so many.

 Bottom line is, you know when you’ve just watched a movie and you were totally inspired?
 Or maybe something though provoking, something that stirred your emotions, maybe it immersed you completely, opened your eyes or mind in a certain way… Hey, it could be as simple as making you laugh more than you had in a long time.
 Well, you know what?
 I want to be a part of what makes that happen.
 That’s the role I want to play.

-Samy Osman is a Toronto based actor with multiple TV appearances, having all sorts of roles on shows like “Nikita” (recurring character named “Sammy”), “Flashpoint”, “Mayday”, “Cold Blood”, “Forensic Factor” and TV commercials in multiple parts of the world.
-He’s also been a part of countless independent films, with prominent and/or lead roles in features such as “Clean Break”, “Day Four”, “6 for 7″, the award winning “Jamie and Eddie: Souls of Strife”, and many parts in short films.
+Samy Osman is a Toronto based actor with multiple TV appearances, having all sorts of roles on shows like “Nikita” (recurring character named “Sammy”), “Flashpoint”, “Saving Hope”, “Mayday”, “Cold Blood”, “Forensic Factor” and TV commercials in multiple parts of the world.
+He’s also been a part of countless independent films, with prominent and/or lead roles in features such as “Clean Break”, “Day Four”, “6 for 7”, the award winning “Jamie and Eddie: Souls of Strife”, and many parts in short films.